 Over time, these eggs hatch and create larger and larger infestations.
-Head lice are highly contagious, especially among children who come into close contact with each other or share brushes and hair care products.
+Head lice are highly transmissible, especially among children who come into close contact with each other or share brushes and hair care products.
 Around

-People can treat head lice at home with medicated shampoos and by using special combs to kill lice and remove their eggs from the hair.
+People can treat head lice at home with medicated shampoos and using special combs to kill lice and remove their eggs from the hair.
 It may take several treatments to get rid of a head lice infestation completely.
 It is best to follow the instructions that come with head lice products carefully.

 A person should contact a doctor if they suspect their cysts are infected.
 Antibiotics may be necessary to treat an infected cyst.

 Many causes of sores and scabs on the scalp are not transmissible.
 While medications and lifestyle remedies may help manage symptoms of skin conditions, they cannot prevent them entirely.

 Some other causes of scalp sores are preventable.
 A few strategies include: